punit-shah/asteroids/README.md

 ### `yarn deploy`

-Deploys the production app to GitHub Pages.
+Deploys the production app to Surge.